-No fees were incurred for other assurance; tax advisory or other non-audit services in respect of the current or prior financial years.
+No fees were incurred for other assurance, tax advisory or other non-audit services in respect of the current or prior financial years.

-to and forming part of the financial statements for the financial year ended 31 May 2023 (continued)
+to and forming part of the financial statements for the financial year ended 31 May 2024 (continued)

 4 Directors' remuneration

-2023 2022
+2024 2023

 € €

 Aggregate emoluments paid to or receivable by Directors in respect of

 qualifying services 185,000 185,000

-During the year ended 31 May 2023 and 31 May 2022, one Director was a member of a defined contribution scheme but no amounts were paid and accordingly, no other disclosures are required by Section 305 of the Companies Act 2014.
+During the year ended 31 May 2024 and 31 May 2023, one Director was a member of a defined contribution scheme but no contributions were due or paid and accordingly none were made, no other disclosures are required by Section 305 of the Companies Act 2014.

-No compensation has been paid or is payable for the loss of office or other termination benefit in respect of the loss of office of Director or other offices (31 May 2022: €Nil).
+No compensation has been paid or is payable for the loss of office or other termination benefit in respect of the loss of office of Director or other offices (31 May 2023: €Nil).